-I was raised in the Mormon tradition but had typically tumultuous teenage years.
-I loved photography and painting and fancied myself as something of a poet.
-Eventually, I realized that God was missing in my life that I needed to keep searching for truth, and decided to join thousands of other Mormon young people as a missionary.
-I was sent by the Mormon leadership to the Santiago Mission in the northern half of the Dominican Republic for two years.
-It was in the Dominican Republic that my love of nature and ecology blossomed.
-The tropical green and lush biodiversity set my mind on fire for the earth, and my spirituality became deeply connected to creation.
+I was raised in the Mormon tradition but had some tumultuous teenage years.
+At 21, though I was uncertain about my own faith, I decided to join thousands of other Mormon young people as a missionary.
+I was sent to the Santiago Mission in the northern half of the Dominican Republic for two years.
+It was in the Dominican Republic that my love of ecology blossomed.
+The tropical green and lush biodiversity set my mind on fire for the earth, and my spirituality became deeply connected to Creation.

-When I returned from my missionary experience, I was determined to get married and live the Mormon dream, so I attended Brigham Young University in Provo, Utah.
-Fascinated by photography and linguistics at the time, I eventually decided to major in anthropology with a minor in international development so that I could continue to explore the relationship between people and the environment.
+When I returned from my missionary experience, I attended Brigham Young University in Provo, Utah.
+I eventually decided to major in anthropology with a minor in international development so that I could continue to explore the relationship between people and the environment.
 During my fourth year, I was lucky enough to be part of a summer field school in the Western Highlands of Guatemala.
-My project looked at the power dynamics between traditional Mayan and government-sponsored forestry practices.
+My research looked at the power dynamics between traditional Mayan and government-sponsored forestry practices.
 However, what really fascinated me was forests as both complex ecosystems and powerful spiritual ecologies.

-For my master’s work, I continued to explore this passion by earning joint degrees in forestry and theology at Yale.
-The work of Mary Evelyn Tucker and John Grim, scholars of religion and ecology was instrumental to my development as a scholar and spiritual ecologist.
+So, I continued to explore these ideas by earning joint master’s degrees in forestry and theology from Yale (after one rejection, I was accepted the second time).
+The work of Mary Evelyn Tucker and John Grim, scholars of religion and ecology, was instrumental to my development as a scholar and spiritual ecologist.
 My writing at the time explored both Mormon eco-theology and the LDS sacred grove as a Sacred Natural Site.
-I also worked with the Inter-tribal Timber Council, which promotes economic and ecological sustainability among timber producing Native American tribes.
+I also worked with the US Inter-tribal Timber Council, which promotes economic and ecological sustainability among timber producing Native American tribes.

-While I was in Salt Lake, I had a very powerful experience in the Cathedral of the Madelaine in Salt Lake City.
+While I was in Salt Lake, I had a very powerful spiritual experience at the Cathedral of the Madeleine in Salt Lake City.
 I also began reading Thomas Merton, a 20th century Trappist monk who wrote about the power of silence and contemplation in a Christian context.
 I never knew that Christianity had a contemplative tradition, and I began to pour over the mystical and contemplative classics.
-Merton’s love for his monastery landscape in Kentucky and his practice of photography deeply resonated with my own experience, and I eventually began attending Catholic and Anglican Masses and centering prayer groups.
+Merton’s love for his monastery landscape in Kentucky and his practice of photography deeply resonated with my own experiences, and I eventually began attending Catholic and Anglican Masses and centering prayer groups.